 GET THE PRICE RIGHT: So no doubt you have an idea in mind of how much your house is worth or indeed how much you need to make from the sale of the house.
 It is important to research prices from a range of sources to be sure you are setting it at the right level.
 Do some internet searches of properties in the area, get an agent or two to inspect the property and provide valuations (be aware they may edge up their valuation in hope they win the instruction), ask a local architect or two for their price guidance.
 Then, weigh up all the information you have been provided, calculate all taxes and fees you will incur on the sale, and decide what the bottom line price is you need to walk away from the sale.
 Fees you are likely to incur are legal fees, some registration fees and in some cases also notary fees.
 Agent fees can be as much as 6% plus vat in some countries - not a small fee so this must be considered in your pricing.
 Make sure you consider that buyers are likely to negotiate hard so you may need to build in a margin for negotiation.
 Typically we see 10% to 15% negotiated off asking price but in some cases it can be as much as 30%.

 PHOTOS: Fabulous photos sell houses so collate the best images you have on file.
 Obviously the professional photos taken over the summer will be the best images to use.
 A selection of photos showing some exterior angles, the swimming pool, the view, then a couple of the reception rooms, one of the kitchen, a couple of bedrooms and one of a bathroom.
 No need to use photos of every nook and cranny.
 Wow prospective buyers with a few great images, they’ll then have to get in touch to find out more.

 List on The-Viewing: Well of course this should be Step Six.
-You have everything ready to go, you’ll be saving yourself thousands in commission and you can target the nationalities you know are buying in your area.
+You have everything ready to go and you can target the nationalities you know are buying in your area.
 What could be simpler?